 Named after the the founder of the Alaska World Affairs Council, Evangeline Atwood, and with the generous support from The Atwood Foundation, these public programs feature world-class experts on a diverse range of topics.
 AKWorld offers luncheon and evening programs which include single-speaker forums as well as panel discussions and story nights.
 Each program includes a Q&A session toward the end, allowing participants to respectfully pose their questions directly to our featured speaker(s).

 These programs are typically hosted at 49th State Brewing Company in downtown Anchorage or at Bear Tooth Theatre in midtown Anchorage.

-At public programs, there are often opportunities for students and military personnel to receive complimentary admission thanks to support from generous community sponsors.
+At public programs, there are often opportunities for students to receive complimentary admission thanks to support from generous community sponsors.